The Boys in the Band (1970 film): Development

+Filming

 Friedkin rehearsed for two weeks with the cast.
 He shot a scene that was offstage in the play where Hank and Larry kiss passionately.
 The actors who played them were reluctant to perform this on film, but eventually they did.
 However, Friedkin cut the scene during editing, feeling it was over-sensationalistic; nevertheless, he later admitted regretting that decision.

+Filming started June 1969 and went until August.
 The bar scene in the opening was filmed at Julius in Greenwich Village.
 Studio shots were at the Chelsea Studios in New York City.

 According to the commentary by Friedkin on the 2008 DVD release, Michael's apartment was inspired by the real-life Upper East Side apartment of actress Tammy Grimes.
 (Grimes was a personal friend of Mart Crowley.)
 Most of the patio scenes were filmed at Grimes' home.
 The actual apartment was recreated on a sound stage, and that is where the interior scenes were filmed.

+Friedkin fired the cinematographer Adam Holender one week into the shoot, replacing him with Arthur J. Ornitz.
+Crowley said he got along with Friedkin during the film for the most part but said "Billy really didn't have the sense of humour that Robert Moore did on the stage."

 Songs featured in the film include "Anything Goes" performed by Harpers Bizarre during the opening credits, "Good Lovin' Ain't Easy to Come By" by Marvin Gaye and Tammi Terrell, "Funky Broadway" by Wilson Pickett, "(Love Is Like A) Heat Wave" by Martha and the Vandellas, and an instrumental version of Burt Bacharach's "The Look of Love".

 Reception

+Box office

+Gordon Stulberg admitted the film was a financial failure.
+"It did well in the big cities but the heartland of America simply would not accept a film about homosexuality, even though it had no outright sex," said Stulberg.